-In May this was boosted by a further £15m in the pot for the Community Emergency Fund, bringing the total pot to £210m.
+In May this was boosted by a further £15m, which was added to the Community Emergency Fund, bringing the total pot to £210m.

 And in October we added the Return to Play Fund, totalling £16.5m - £10.5m of which is new funding, with £6m being repurposed from the initial £210m pot - and consisting of three separate funding strands.

 The financial package as a whole included up to £35m for a Community Emergency Fund, £115m of funding rollover for partners, the £16.5m Return to Play Fund and £55m for key programmes and to promote innovation.